Path-yang/SigmaLiving/README.md

 ---

-*Building technology that makes life better for seniors, one feature at a time.*
+*Building technology that makes life better for seniors, one feature at a time. 🚀*